-- I. Multiple-Choice Questions

-- A. Choose the most appropriate answer.
+- A. Complete the following paragraph by filling in the blanks (1) to (5) with appropriate words.

-- 1. c
+- 1. sepals

-- 2. c
+- 2. petals

-- 3. b
+- 3. stamens

-- 4. a
+- 4. carpels

-- II.
-Very Short Answer Type Questions
+- 5. pollination

-- A. Match the items in Column A with those in Column B.
+- B. Match the items in Column A with those in Column B and write down the matching pairs.

-- 1. c

-- 2. d

-- 3. a

-- 4. b
+- 1. c 2. d 3. a 4. b

-- A. Explain the following terms. - 1.
-Epigyny: A condition in which ovary is below rest of the flower parts.
+A. Explain the following terms.

+- 1. Epigyny: A condition in which ovary is below the level of rest of the flower parts.
 For example, sunflower. - 2.
 Perigyny: If the ovary is surrounded by a receptacle which grows to form a cup-shaped structure up to the midway of the ovary and the other three whorls sprout from the receptacle rim, the condition is known as perigyny. - 3.
 Style: It is a cylindrical tube-like structure connecting stigma to ovary. - 4.
-Placentation: The arrangement of placenta within the ovary is called placentation. - Inflorescence: It is a group or cluster of flowers on the branch of a plant.
+Placentation: The arrangement of placenta within the ovary is called placentation. - 5.
+Inflorescence: It is a group or cluster of flowers on the branch of a plant.
 It refers to the arrangement of individual flowers on the axis or floral stem. - 6.
 Essential whorls: The parts of a flower that are directly concerned with reproduction are known as essential whorls.
-Pistils or carpels (gynoe cium) and stamens (androecium) are called essential whorls. - B. State the location and functions of the following parts in a flower.
+Pistils or carpels (gynoe cium) and stamens (androecium) are called essential whorls.

 S.No.
-Structure Location Functions

-1. Placenta Ovary Bears ovules

-2. Anther Stamen head Produces pollen grains

-3. Thalamus Base of the flower Bears flower

-4. Stigma Terminal part of the carpel Receives pollen grains

-5. Ovules Inside ovary Forms zygote after fusion with male nuclei

-6. Androecium Third whorl on inside of corolla Act as male reproductive organs of flowers

-7. Gynoecium Fourth and Act as female

-innermost whorl of reproductive organs of
+Structure Location Functions 1.
+Placenta Ovary Bears ovules 2.
+Anther Stamen head Produces pollen grains 3.
+Thalamus Base of the flower Bears flower 4.
+Stigma Terminal part of the carpel Receives pollen grains 5.
+Ovules Inside ovary Forms zygote after fusion with male nuclei 6.
+Androecium Third whorl on inside of corolla Act as male reproductive organs of flowers 7.
+Gynoecium Fourth and innermost whorl of flower Act as female reproductive organs of flowers

-flower flowers